 If you don’t think you should pay your overdue fine and would like to challenge it, you can apply for an annulment to have it overturned in court.

-- If you received your fine before 1998, contact us to learn how you can dispute it.
+If you received your fine before 1998, you may not need to apply for annulment.
+Contact us to learn how you can dispute it.

 If you've received a failure to vote notice there is a separate dispute process.